 Mediation takes place outside the court.
 The parties may discuss issues in the presence of a mediator, who may be a lawyer or judge, in his or her office.
 Meeting with a mediator can help all parties avoid the complications and expenses of a trial.

-Some of the issues mediation helps to resolve include:
+Some of the issues mediation help to resolve to include:

 - Child custody and visitation